Baking & Pastry Arts

 - Contact the Baking and Pastry Arts Program Chair at 704.330.4642 to register for the next information session.

-- Attend a Baking and Pastry Arts program information session.
+- Attend a mandatory Baking and Pastry Arts program information session.

 - Many courses have prerequisites or co-requisites; check the Courses section for details.